kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 1. Customers cannot check-out their cart halting all sales
 1. Customers get wrong recommendations when they browse products.

 Even though both bugs should be fixed, it is obvious that the first one has higher priority.
 Therefore if you inherit an eshop application with zero tests, you should write new tests the directly validate the check-out functionality rather than the recommendation engine.
-So even though the recommendation engine and the check-out process might exist on sibling folders in the filesystem, their importance is different when it comes to testing.
+Despite the fact that the recommendation engine and the check-out process might exist on sibling folders in the filesystem, their importance is different when it comes to testing.

 To generalize this example, if you work for some time in any medium/large application you will soon need to think about code using a different representation - the mental model.